Shicheng-Guo/Shicheng-Guo.Github.io/_posts/1915-02-28-FDA-Failed.md

 image: images/Shicheng-Guo-2020-FDA-Speeding_things-Orphan.jpg
 tags: bioinformatics
 ---
+11/30/2020: ‘It will change everything’: DeepMind’s AI makes gigantic leap in solving protein structures.
+Google’s deep-learning program for determining the 3D shapes of proteins stands to transform biology, say scientists.
+On protein targets considered to be moderately difficult, the best performances of other teams typically scored 75 on a 100-point scale of prediction accuracy, whereas AlphaFold scored around 90 on the same targets, says Moult. https://www.nature.com/articles/d41586-020-03348-4

 11/29/2020, In a recently completed pivotal, clinical efficacy, Phase 3 trial, [M-001](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7409566/) failed to demonstrate a statistically significant difference between the vaccinated and placebo groups in reduction of flu illness and severity, and therefore failed to meet both the primary and secondary efficacy endpoints.